anthonymashford/Boston-Azure/README.md

 ### Deploying the Lab
 Next, we will go through the steps required to deploy the ANF Lab using Terraform and the code in this repo.

-1. Clone the WAUG2023 repo onto your system
+1. Clone the Boston-Azure repo onto your system
 2. Open yout Terminal and browse to the directory where you downloaded the Terraform files
 3. Log in your Azure subscription.
 Type the command `az login`
 4. If you are working with multiple subscription.
 Make sure the subscription you wish to use it set to `IsDefault` `true`.
 You can check this by running the following command `az account list -o table`.
 If you need to change the default subscription then run the follwing command. `az account set --subscription "Your Subdscription Name"`
 5. Next you need to initialise the Terraform working directory.
-4. Type the command `terraform init`
+6. Type the command `terraform init`
-5. Create an execution plan.
+7. Create an execution plan.
 The plan will allow you to visualise your Terraform IaC deployment.
-6. Type the command `terraform plan`
+8. Type the command `terraform plan`
-7. Deploy, to execute the actions as defined as part of the 'plan' in the previous step.
+9. Deploy, to execute the actions as defined as part of the 'plan' in the previous step.
-8. Type the command `terraform apply`
+10. Type the command `terraform apply`
-9. Once Terraform has completed its checks, you will be prompted to type `yes` to continue. **Note:** If you would like to suppress this request to continue, use the command `terraform apply --auto-approve`
+11. Once Terraform has completed its checks, you will be prompted to type `yes` to continue. **Note:** If you would like to suppress this request to continue, use the command `terraform apply --auto-approve`
-10. Terraform will now start to deploy your code.
+12. Terraform will now start to deploy your code.

 ### Destroying the Lab
 Once you have finished with your lab, you are going to want to remove the resources, afterall they do cost money!
 Terraform uses a **tfstate** file when it deploys.
 Providing you have not made any changes to your lab, Terraform will use this **tfstate** file to remove all resources.